 Harriet is a Director in the Politics, Engagement and Planning (PEP) team.
 She specialises in pre-planning consultation and engagement with a particular focus on the public sector, having worked across numerous affordable housing and NHS projects since joining LCA in February 2021.

-Prior to joining LCA Harriet was placed full time in Westminster City Council’s Community Engagement Team.
-Leading a team of communications professionals, she delivered public consultation on housing-led projects of a range of sizes – from small ‘infill’ sites delivering a few new homes on council-owned land to full or partial estate regenerations providing hundreds of new homes – as well as providing strategic communications advice to the Growth, Planning and Housing Directorate.
-She also led on several Adult Social Care developments, managing the pre-planning consultation for projects like a new extra care facility and specialist housing developments for older people.
+Prior to joining LCA Harriet was placed full time in Westminster City Council’s community engagement team.
+Leading a team of communications professionals, she delivered public consultation on housing-led projects of a range of sizes – from small ‘infill’ sites delivering a few new homes on council-owned land to estate regenerations providing hundreds of new homes or Adult Social Care projects to deliver much-needed housing for older people – as well as providing strategic communications advice to the Growth, Planning and Housing Directorate.

 Outside work, Harriet is a keen home-cook and can usually be found fermenting cabbage in one form or another or exploring London’s array of Asian supermarkets looking for specific types of vinegar.
-Having proudly read 52 books in 52 weeks in 2020, if she isn’t in the kitchen, you’ll probably find her reading a novel in the bath.
+An enthusiastic member of the LCA book club, if she isn’t in the kitchen, you’ll probably find her reading a novel in the bath.